Jake Roxas

 Jake Roxas (born July 13, 1977) is a Filipino actor.
 He is mostly known for his role in Imortal as Magnus Imperial.
 He was a contract actor of ABS-CBN.

 Career

 Roxas started his showbiz career in the GMA Network.
-He was a cast member of the teen-oriented show TGIS.
+He was a cast member of the teen-oriented show T.G.I.S.
 He took a rest out of showbiz for six years.
 In 2010, he came back to showbiz signed with the ABS-CBN network.
 He returned again to showbiz for FPJ's Ang Probinsyano in 2017.